operator-framework/enhancements/enhancements/declarative-index-config.md

 A human consumable representation of packages in an index in the form of json/yaml will:

 1. Allow for editing of package level information without rebuilding and republishing artifacts(remove bundle/s from a channel, switch bundle/s to a different channel, edit the upgrade graph in a channel etc).
-2. Allow modification of upgrade graph for a package without needing to rebuild and republish the index the package belongs to(i.e combine packages from two indexes, create multiple indexes with packages from a single index, remove bundles from the index, switch channels bundles belong to etc).
+2. Allow modification of upgrade graph for a package without needing to rebuild and republish the bundles that belong to the package (i.e combine packages from two indexes, create multiple indexes with packages from a single index, remove bundles from the index, switch channels bundles belong to etc).
 3. Allow for validation of the structure of an index against a standard definition of an index.
 4. Provide a way for index authors to reason about their indexes via a visual representation of the index, without having to curl a grpc api that in turn queries a sqllite database underneath, etc.
 5. Provide a way for tools like `opm`, `operator-registry` etc to consume the content of an index without needing a sqlite database as an input whenever they need information about the index to perform a task.